 - RAM: 12GB GDDR5

 - Optical: HD Blu-Ray disk drive

 The innards of the premium Xbox ensure it’s the most powerful console available today and the best way to play with native 4K and HDR.
 That said, its 1TB mechanical hard drive holds it back: it’s slow and can hold disappointingly few triple-A titles.
 For a console aimed at those who accept nothing less than the best of the best, there can only be one winner in this category.

 Xbox Series X vs Xbox One X games

-As the release of the Xbox Series X draws closer, we're seeing some exciting titles announced for the console.
+As the November 10 release date of the Xbox Series X draws closer, we're seeing some exciting titles announced for the console.
 Between first-party titles like Halo Infinite, Hellblade 2 and third-party blockbusters like Cyberpunk 2077 there are a growing number of Xbox Series X games to look forward to.

 Some of the games that have been confirmed to be Xbox Series X compatible include: